Spellbinding cities & sights

 Dinner this evening will give you an opportunity to sample traditional Sichuan cuisine.

-Today you'll fly to China's ancient capital, Xi'an, for a two-night stay.
+Today you'll take the high-speed train to China's ancient capital, Xi'an, for a two-night stay.
 You'll visit the ancient city walls of this fascinating treasure trove, with its Great Mosque in the Muslim Quarter and its Tang dynasty monuments.
 This evening, enjoy a traditional Dumpling Dinner.

 Day 14: See the Terracotta Army